-Hillcrest School: Physical Intervention Report Staff Name: Date of Incident: Full name(s) of Pupil (s) involved: Specific location of Incident: Full names of staff witnesses: Time of Incident: Full names of student witnesses: Names of other witnesses, i.e. - visitors / parents:

-Justification for physical intervention (tick) Explain predicted harm prevented by intervention To prevent self-harm □ To prevent harm to other children □ To prevent harm to adults □ To prevent damage to property □ To prevent loss of learning □
+Hillcrest School: Physical Intervention Report Staff Name: Date of Incident: Full name(s) of Pupil (s) involved: Specific location of Incident: Full names of staff witnesses: Time of Incident: Full names of student witnesses: Names of other witnesses, i.e. - visitors / parents: Justification for physical intervention (tick) Explain predicted harm prevented by intervention To prevent self-harm □ To prevent harm to other children □

+To prevent harm to adults

+To prevent damage to property \square

+To prevent loss of learning

-Triggers - what factors led to the situation occurring?
+Triggers - what factors led to the situation occurring) -

 Primary de-escalation techniques used (state in order they were used)

+T 0.00

-Verbal advice and support Offering services of other staff Calm talking Informing of consequences Distractions Taking non-threatening body position Reassurance Step away Humour Clear instruction/warning Negotiation Attempt made to get support from others Offering advice and options Diversion Any additional information on de-escalation on techniques used:
+Verbal advice and support Offering services of other staff

+Colon tollring Informing of congestions

+Calm talking Informing of consequences

+Distractions Taking non-threatening body position

+Distractions Taking non-tireatening body position

+Reassurance Step away

+ixeassurance Step away

+Humour Clear instruction/warning

+Creat instruction warming

+Negotiation Attempt made to get support from others

+g T. S.

+Offering advice and options Diversion

+Any additional information on de-escalation techniqu es used:

-Describe the nature of the force used, i.e. - degree, type of hold and length of time:
+Describe the nature of the force used, i.e. - degree, typ e of hold and length of time:

+Describe the nature of the force used, i.e. - degree, typ k of noid and length of time.

-Describe how the student responded during the incident - What did he/she say and do?
-What did you say during the incident?
+Describe how the student responded during the incide ent - What did he/she say and do?
+What did you say

+during the incident?

+Describe the actions and comments of any of norson present during the incident:

 Describe the actions and comments of any of person present during the incident:

-Provide details of any injuries or marks to the skin on the student, yourself and anyone else who was involved in the incident:

-Did anyone involved in the incident require first aid treatment?
+Provide details of any injuries or marks to the skin or involved in the incident: the student, yourself and anyone else who was Did anyone involved in the incident require first aid treatment?
 If so, who?

-Provide details on any damage to school or personal property during the incident:

-Provide details on any other relevant information:

-Signed:

-Date:

-Incident reported to:

-Time:

-Summary of any injuries sustained by the pupil(s) and staff: Confirmation witness statements obtained Summary of witness statements: Name of First Aider and time of First Aid check:
+Provide details on any damage to school or personal property during the incident: Provide details on any other relevant information: Signed: Date: Incident reported to: Time: To be completed by the Headteacher Summary of any injuries sustained by the pupil(s) and staff: Confirmation witness statements obtained □ Summary of witness statements: Name of First Aider and time of First Aid check:

-Date and time parent / carer was informed of the incident: Details of pupil interview / statement: Outline of parent / carer response:
+Date and time parent / carer was incident: inform ed of the Details of pupil interview / statement:

+Outline of parent / carer response e:

-Pupil Voice - Summary of pupil's feelings about the incident:
+Pupil Voice - Summary of pupil's s teeling gs about the in icident:

-Actions to be taken by Headteacher
+Actions to be taken by Headteache er

 Management Tick Comments

 Reparation

 Police Involvement

 Internal Exclusion for Pupil

 SENCO - Behaviour Profile

 Meeting with member of staff

 Internal Disciplinary action

 Referral to Governors

 Mediation meeting

 Meeting with parents / carers

 Other

-Headteacher:
+Headteacher: Date: